 Bill would raise California smoking age to 21

-“Tobacco companies know that people are more likely to become addicted to smoking if they start at a young age” Hernandez said in a statement.
+“Tobacco companies know that people are more likely to become addicted to smoking if they start at a young age,” Hernandez said Thursday.
 “We can no longer afford to sit on the sidelines while big tobacco markets to our kids and gets another generation of young people hooked on a product that will ultimately kill them.”

-Nine in ten smokers take up the habit by the age of 18, according to the American Lung Association in California, and 36,000 California kids start smoking each year.
+Nine in 10 smokers take up the habit by age 18, according to the American Lung Association in California, and 36,000 California kids start smoking each year.

 Senate Bill 151 would make California the first state in the country to raise the minimum smoking age as high as 21.
 Similar proposals have previously failed in New Jersey, Utah, Colorado and Maryland, according to Hernandez’s office.